Last Updated on January 23, 2022

-During the last quarter century, the 35mm camera has become the most popular choice of both professional and serious amateur photographer.
+During the last quarter-century, the 35mm camera has become the most popular choice of both professional and serious amateur photographers.

 The simplest, smallest, and usually least expensive 35mm cameras are the rangefinder, often called compacts.
 The chief distinguishing characteristic of these cameras is that the viewfinder optics, used for framing and focusing, are separate from the lens.

 For most pictures, the image you see through the viewfinder is the image being recorded on film.
 When you move in for a close-up, however, the rangefinder lens and viewfinder do not see the same area.

 This is called parallax.
 Although most rangefinders have parallax marks to guide you in this situation, extra caution is needed to avoid inadvertently cropping any part of your subject.
 Also, since this viewfinder cannot show the effect of changing lenses most rangefinders cameras are designed with a permanently mounted lens.

 The single-lens reflect camera, on the other hand, solves these problems by incorporating a mirror and prism that allows you to view a subject through the same lens that takes the picture.
 Although this addition makes the camera heavier, more complicated, and as a result, more expensive.

 With an SLR, you can use auxiliary wide-angle lenses to encompass large scenes and telephoto lenses to bring distant objects near.
 Most SLR cameras accept a myriad of accessories for any number of specialized applications, and with each lens or filter, the viewfinder will show you exactly what will be recorded on film.

 Both rangefinders and SLRs are available in automatic as well as manual models.
 Nearly all modern 35mm cameras have a built-in light meter.
 This device measures the intensity of the light in a scene and indicates when the two exposures variables the shutter speed and the aperture opening, have been adjusted properly for light and for the film you are using.